maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 Bluetooth
 ~~~~~~~~~

-If you like bluetooth, installed `this firmware file
+If you like bluetooth, installing `this firmware file
 <https://github.com/TI-ECS/bt-firmware/blob/master/TIInit_10.6.15.bts>`_
 to `/lib/firmware/ti-connectivity/TIInit_10.6.15.bts` will make it work after a
 reboot::